a139ae6a0c/Proxy-Scraper-and-checker-in-1/README.md

 # Proxy-Scraper/checker in 1

 # NEED HELP?
-CREATE PULL REQUEST
+CREATE ISSUES

 The program can be slow!!